Skip to content

 In our previous post, we explored quality and hygiene workflows - the vigilant caretakers that investigate failed CI runs, detect schema drift, and catch breaking changes before users do.
 These workflows maintain codebase health by spotting problems before they escalate.

-But here’s a question: when you’re running dozens of AI agents, how do you know if they’re actually working well?
+When you’re running dozens of AI agents, how do you know if they’re actually working well?
 How do you spot performance issues, cost problems, or quality degradation?
-That’s where metrics and analytics workflows come in - they’re the agents that monitor other agents, turning raw activity data into actionable insights.
-This is where we got meta and built our central nervous system.
+That’s where metrics and analytics workflows come in - they’re the agents that monitor other agents.
+The aim is to turn raw activity data into actionable insights.

 You can add these workflows to your own repository and remix them.
 Get going with our Quick Start, then run one of the following: